-A local’s guide to Toowoomba
+A local’s guide: everything to see, eat and do in Toowoomba

 Whatever your fancy, this picturesque mountain city has plenty to see and do – from boutique wineries and spectacular lookout points to antique stores and art galleries.
 Shana Rogers from The Jondaryan Woolshed reveals her favourite spots to embrace la dolce vita in Toowoomba.